passsy/CompositeAndroid/README.md

 *Composition over inheritance*

-Allows to `mixin` functionality into an Android `Activity`.
+Allows to add functionality into an Android `Activity`.
 Just because we all have a `BaseActivity` in our projects containing too much unused stuff.
-When it grows, it get unmaintainable
+When it grows, it get unmaintainable.

 ## Project stage

-**pre-alpha.** Really, *do not use this anywhere*!
-It compiles and works in the simplest tests.
-I just posted it to have a discussion about my idea.
+*Early alpha*.
+Nothing breaks when you extend `CompositeActivity`.
+Getting simple callbacks is safe.
+Overriding methods and changing parameters is tested.
+Sound good?
+Well, I already found an edgecases (`getLastNonConfigurationInstance()` and `onRetainCustomNonConfigurationInstance()`) and I'm sure there are more.
+And I ran into the first threading problems and solved them but there could be more, too.

+I successfully replaced a `BaseActivity` in a big grown project with a `CompositeActivity`.
+It works without problems, so far.
+This means it's kind of stable if you don't try to break it.

 ## Inspiration